camunda/camunda-docs/docs/product-manuals/concepts/processes.md

 title: "Processes"
 ---

-Processes are flowchart-like blueprints that define the orchestration of _tasks_.
-Every task represents a piece of business logic such that the ordered execution produces a meaningful result.
+Processes are flowchart-like blueprints that define the orchestration of **tasks**.
+Every task represents a piece of business logic so the ordered execution produces a meaningful result.

-A _job worker_ implements the business logic required to complete a task.
+A **job worker** implements the business logic required to complete a task.
 A job worker must be able to communicate with Camunda Cloud, but otherwise, there are no restrictions on its implementation.
-You can choose to write a worker as a microservice, but also as part of a classical three-tier application, as a \(lambda\) function, via command line tools, etc.
+You can choose to write a worker as a microservice, but also as part of a classical 3-tier application, as a \(lambda\) function, via command line tools, etc.

-Running a process then requires three steps:
+Running a process requires three steps:

-- Deploy a process to Camunda Cloud
+1. Deploy a process to Camunda Cloud.
-- Implement and register job workers for tasks in the worklfows
+2. Implement and register job workers for tasks in the workflows.
-- Create new instances of said process
+3. Create new instances of said process.

-But let us not get ahead of ourselves.
-The very first step is to design the process.
+Let's not get ahead of ourselves; the very first step is to design the process.

 ## BPMN 2.0

-Zeebe uses [BPMN 2.0](http://www.bpmn.org/) for representing processes.
-BPMN is an industry standard which is widely supported by different vendors and implementations.
-Using BPMN ensures that processes can be interchanged between Zeebe and other process systems.
+Zeebe uses [BPMN 2.0](http://www.bpmn.org/) to represent processes.
+BPMN is an industry standard widely supported by different vendors and implementations.
+Using BPMN ensures processes can be interchanged between Zeebe and other process systems.

 ## BPMN modeler

 Zeebe provides a free and open-source BPMN modeling tool to create BPMN diagrams and configure their technical properties.
-The modeler is a desktop application based on the [bpmn.io](https://bpmn.io) open source project.
+The modeler is a desktop application based on the [bpmn.io](https://bpmn.io) open-source project.

 Camunda Modeler can be [downloaded from GitHub](https://camunda.com/download/modeler/).